-- Two things that you need to keep in mind before setting a rate are- how much you are going to spend from your own pocket, and how you wish to remain competitive in the market.
 Remember, these two things are not the same.
 If you choose to focus entirely on how much cash you will eventually shell out for the project, you will probably quote a high price.
-But then if you want to stay relevant and in the game beating market competition, then you will also have to think about offering price economy to your customers.
+But then if you want to stay relevant and in the game beating the market competition, then you will also have to think about offering price economy to your customers.

 Now, this rate can be calculated backwards.
 Wondering how?
 Well, first find out how much money you need to make in a week in order to meet all your business expenses and also to have profits.
-Once you are done with that, calculate how much time you are left with to handle your projects (after subtracting hours you spend doing administrative work and interacting with clients and your staff).
-Once you have both the figures at hand, you will be able to find out how much price you need to charge for an hour of work that you do.
+Once you are done with that, calculate how much time to complete your projects (after subtracting hours you spend doing administrative work and interacting with clients and your staff).
+Once you have both figures at hand, you will be able to find out how much price you need to charge for an hour of work that you do.

 We are not talking about simple fixtures and installations; we are talking about factors that a lot of plumbers forget to take into account while framing a quotation.
 The expenses being talked about here are actually the ones that require the hardest of labor and most of your time.
-Wine ignoring to factor them in, you lose a lot of money unnecessarily.
+If you ignore to factor them in, you will lose a lot of money unnecessarily.

 Correcting plumbing code violations that are existing at the site, removing debris, and removing or replacing piping that is deteriorating could all hamper the progress of your current project.
 Also, these are expenses that are often overlooked by plumbers while preparing a quotation.

 Further, don’t forget to count the expenses that arise when you accidentally damage the owner’s property.
 The bottom line is that preparing a quotation for a plumbing project is not as easy as it appears from the surface.
 It involves a detailed examination of the site and some obvious and not-so-obvious factors.